nilpatel-ucb/kornermart-site/README.md

 # KornerMart

 Static website and hiring pipeline for KornerMart, a family-owned chain of gas stations and convenience stores across Southern Utah.
-The public site covers who we are, twelve store locations, a coming-soon KM Rewards section, and open roles.
-Candidates apply once for every position they want; staff review those applications in a private inbox.
+The site builds a workflow allowing potential applicants to apply and the hiring manager to keep track of all applicants optimized to their spcific needs.

 Live site: [kornermart.com](https://kornermart.com)